People

 Academic Coordinators: The Academic Coordinators support the Director of Learning and the SAT to provide a strong academic program to support all students.
 The academic support program includes tutorials, Faculty Dinners, guest speakers, mentoring, and career and professional development workshops.
 For 2022, the six Faculties are: (1) Agriculture, Viticulture, Veterinary and Animal Science; (2) Arts and Education; (3) Business and Law; (4) Engineering, Physical Sciences, Architecture and Aviation; (5) Health & Medical Sciences and Allied Health; and (6) Medicine, Nursing, and Dentistry.

-2023 Academic Coordinators - cropped
+Academic - cropped